Valverde evasive on Neymar replacement

-Following Barcelona's victory in the Joan Gamper Trophy, coach Ernesto Valverde has not ruled out the prospect of activity in the transfer window.
+Following Barcelona's victory in the Joan Gamper Trophy, coach Ernesto Valverde acknowledged the prospect of activity in the transfer window.

-Valverde's side comfortably defeated Chapecoense 5-0 on Monday, and after Neymar's world-record move to Paris Saint-Germain, moves to supplement the void are possible.
+Valverde's side defeated Chapecoense 5-0 on Monday, and after Neymar's world-record move to Paris Saint-Germain, additions to fill the void are possible.

-The newly arrived coach wanted to end discussion on the Brazilian's transfer, but was vague with respect to a replacement.
+The newly hired coach wanted to end discussion on the Brazilian's transfer, but was vague with respect to a replacement.

 "He has been a great player for Barca, but he is no longer here and we have to look forward," Valverde said.